Geetha-R-27/containerize-multi-service-app/README.md

-# Containerize a Multi-Service Application
+# 🚀 Containerized Multi-Service Application

-This sample project contains a minimal multi-service application:
+This project containerizes a simple frontend + backend + database application using Docker and Docker Compose.

+🧱 Services:
-- Frontend: React (served by nginx)
+Frontend: React (served by Nginx)
-- Backend: Spring Boot (REST API)
+Backend: Spring Boot REST API
-- Database: MySQL
+Database: MySQL with init script

 Everything is containerized with per-service Dockerfiles and composed with docker-compose.
 Best practices used:
 - Multi-stage builds